rafacandev/matchandtrade-doc/src/main/resources/templates/doc/rest/users.md

 Users
 ======
 Resource to manage the users in the system.
 Typically, users are created in the application on the first time they authenticate in the system.
-The oAuth process will create the user, see [Authenticate][1] endpoint for more details.
+See [Authenticate][1] for more details.

 #### Operations
 * `GET rest/v1/users/{userId}`